Clonazepam (Klonopin) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Medically-assisted detox programs provide 24/7 medical monitoring and treatment for Klonopin withdrawal symptoms, clinical care for psychological symptoms like anxiety and depression, individual and group therapy, as well as recommendations for continued care options.

 A professional detox program will also reduce the risk of relapse with round-the-clock monitoring, a sober environment, and professional and peer support.
 After detox, professionals can also provide personal recommendations for an ongoing Klonopin treatment program after detox.

 The duration of clonazepam withdrawal will vary from person to person depending on various factors like:

 - How long clonazepam was abused

 - Polysubstance abuse

-Although each detox experience will be different, the timeline below is a general idea of what may occur during clonazepam detox.
+Although each Klonopin detox experience will be different, the timeline below is a general idea of what may occur during clonazepam withdrawal.

 To sustain long-term sobriety and a life in recovery, long-term drug rehab is often an important part of the process after detox.
 In fact, the National Institute on Drug Abuse (NIDA) recommends at least 90 days of continuous addiction treatment for lasting and positive results.

-Although all drug rehab programs will provide different types of treatment methods, amenities, and types of behavioral therapies, there are a few aspects of drug rehab that typically remain the same:
+Although all drug rehab programs will provide different types of treatment methods, amenities, and types of behavioral therapies, there are a few aspects of Klonopin rehab programs that typically remain the same: